ggreer/the_silver_searcher/win32/winget/README.md

  3. In the directory defined in environment variable bindir
  4. In the directory defined in environment variable windir

-In case of a problem, setup.bat logs what it's doing into `%TEMP%\ag_setup.log`.

 Debugging Ag Setup installations
 --------------------------------

-setup.bat logs everything it does into file `%TEMP%\ag_setup.log`.
+In case of a problem, setup.bat logs everything it does into `%TEMP%\ag_setup.log`.
-Analyzing this file allows tracing what was done, and when.
+Analyzing this file allows to know what was done, and when.

 Generating the Chocolatey package